Imagine your kid misplacing the charger for his/her motorized car?

 Having said that, you won’t take your eyes off the battery’s temperature, current, and voltage during charging unless you don’t mind losing the entire setup.

-What about inventing a simple ‘backup’ charger to use every time your little champion loses/forgets the original charger?
+What about inventing a simple ‘backup’ charger to use every time your little champion loses/forgets the original battery charger for power wheel?

 You surely can by following this straightforward procedure: